eduvpn/python-eduvpn-client/doc/introduction.rst

 The eduVPN client has been tested with:

- * Debian 9 (Stretch), Debian 10 (Buster)
+ * Debian 10 (Buster)  and Debian 9 (Stretch)
  * Ubuntu 18.04 LTS and 20.04 LTS
- * CentOS 7 & 8
+ * CentOS 7
  * Fedora 30 & 31

 .. note::

-    If you target is not supported the client might still, potentially work with limited functionality.
+    If you target is not supported the client might still work with limited functionality.
 You need to have `Network Manager <https://wiki.gnome.org/Projects/NetworkManager>`_ and `OpenVPN 2.4.0+ <https://openvpn.net/>`_ installed.